Jithin-A-P/attendance/README.md

 # attendence

-hi everybody

 An app to monitor the attendance percentage of subjects

 You can add the attendance details of the classes you attended and keep track of it.
-This app is built using Flutter and Firebase..... i had a great impact in this project.
+This app is built using Flutter and Firebase.